 To run a successful small business, you need to understand and properly manage your business’s finances.
 Fortunately, you don’t have to be a finance expert to be financially literate or grow a successful business.
-Instead, you just need a little direction and some accessible skills to get you on the right financial foot.
+Instead, you just need a little direction and some accessible skills to get you on the right financial path.

 Five must-have financial skills for small business owners